AMRC-FactoryPlus/amrc-connectivity-stack/docs/edge-bootstrap.md

 The following steps are **out of scope** and must be performed outside of the ACS framework:

-* Installing approriate Linux and Kubernetes distributions on the machines.
+* Installing appropriate Linux and Kubernetes distributions on the machines.
 * Configuring network and firewall settings.
 * Joining the edge machines into a cluster, and adding and removing